Junk (song): History

 "Junk" was included on an EP (along with "Another Day", "Oh Woman, Oh Why" and "Valentine Day") released only in Mexico.
-Although the song has been dropped from his live setlist, his affinity for the tune (without vocal hence 'Singalong Junk') is plainly shown by its inclusion in his famed MTV Unplugged set as recently as 1992, (nearly 25 years after it was originally written) while the credits roll, and was included on the compilations Wingspan: Hits and History (2001) and Pure McCartney (2016).
+Although McCartney has rarely performed the song live, his affinity for the tune (albeit without vocals, hence "Singalong Junk") is evident from its inclusion in his famous MTV Unplugged performance in 1992, nearly 25 years after it was originally written, during the credits.
+It was also included on the compilations Wingspan: Hits and History (2001) and Pure McCartney (2016).

 Composition

+The lyrics of "Junk" feature the narrator describing various items found in a junk shop, including "parachutes", "army boots", and "sleeping bags for two" in the first two verses, and "candlesticks" and "building bricks" in the third one.
+The song's chorus ("'Buy, buy!', says the sign in the shop window / 'Why, why?', says the junk in the yard") reflects the fate of these objects.
+The song's lyrics have been interpreted as a meditation on the transcience of human existence, and it has been speculated that they may also indirectly allude to the breakup of the Beatles and Paul McCartney's feelings about it.

-The lyrics of "Junk" have McCartney describe numerous contents of a junk shop, including parachutes, army boots, and sleeping bags for two.
-The song's chorus ("Buy, buy, says the sign in the shop window/why, why, says the junk in the yard") illustrates what it's like for these items.
-Beside the exclusion of vocals, "Singalong Junk" features mellotron strings and the melody is played on a piano.
-That version also features more prominent drums.
-"Singalong Junk" is said to have been the original instrumental backing over which McCartney planned to sing, but he opted for a simpler arrangement for the vocal version instead.
+Apart from the absence of vocals, "Singalong Junk" features mellotron strings and the melody played on a piano, as well as more prominent drums.
+It is said that "Singalong Junk" was originally the instrumental backing over which McCartney planned to sing, but he ultimately chose a simpler arrangement for the vocal version instead.

 Reception

 Since release, "Junk" has received positive reviews from music critics, with many considering it a highlight of its parent album.
 In a review for McCartney on initial release, Langdon Winner of Rolling Stone complimented the album's use of simplicity, saying that it "works very well".
 Winner praised "Junk" and "Teddy Boy", describing both as "low pressure compositions with gentle, poignant lessons to convey" that are "very tasteful and fun to listen to."
+In a later article, the magazine ranked it as McCartney's 7th greatest solo song.

 Donald A. Guarisco of AllMusic considers "Junk" one of the "finest moments" on McCartney, describing it as "a melancholy charmer of a ballad that has become a cult favorite with McCartney fans."
 Guarisco further praises McCartney's vocal performance, writing that it "captures [the song's] wistful mood nicely."
 In a retrospective review for McCartney, Record Collector has highlighted "Junk", along with "Every Night" and "Maybe I'm Amazed", as songs that "still sound absolutely effortless and demonstrate the man's natural genius with a melody".
 Joe Tangari of Pitchfork similarly evaluated both "Junk" and "Singalong Junk", with "Maybe I'm Amazed", as the "peaks" of McCartney.